GridinSoft Threat Intelligence

 2. Check whether the file appears in the observed locations or under one of the alternate names.

 3. Run GridinSoft Anti-Malware to confirm the detection and remove the file if it is present.
+Review the Trojan category for related samples and common context.

 If unsecapp.exe appears on your computer unexpectedly, treat it as suspicious.
 Check its location, digital signature, and recent system changes before allowing it to run.
-A full anti-malware scan is recommended when this file is detected as Trojan.Agent.
+A full anti-malware scan is recommended when this file is detected as Trojan.CoinMiner.

 Product Name: Microsoft® Windows® Operating System